geofila/Semantic-Counterfactuals/README.md

 git install .
 ```

-# How to install the library
+# How to use the library

 ## Use Case 1: Calculate the semantic distance between 2 queries